You stare at the blank screen, and the cursor blinks back. You start to wonder if it's not gently mocking you.

 This is not about setting fluffy goals but determining your client's specific SEO objectives.
 Each objective should be specific and measurable.

-For example, if the goal is to boost traffic, How Much?
-And, By When?
+For example, if the goal is to boost traffic, how much?
+And, by when?

-If the goal is to rank better for certain search terms, determine What these keywords are.
+If the goal is to rank better for certain search terms, determine what these keywords are.

 These goals aren't just numbers but milestones that show how your SEO efforts contribute to your client's broader business goals, such as increased sales or brand visibility.
 When it comes to SEO, no one knows the exact algorithm that search engines use, so be conservative when sharing any specific numbers and don't promise specific ranking for specific keywords.
-To ensure clarity, use a dedicated rank tracker such as SE Ranking to determine the specific metrics range you aim to monitor with your client.
-This approach allows you to showcase the dynamic nature of your progress and demonstrate how your SEO strategies are moving in the right direction.

 3. Create a tailored SEO strategy specifically for your client